kolypto/py-good/README.rst

 .. code:: python

    Exclusive(*keys)

-``Exclusive`` validates the defined exclusive group of mapping keys: if any of them was provided -- then none of the remaining keys can be used.
+``Exclusive`` validates the defined exclusive group of mapping keys: if any of them was provided – then none of the remaining keys can be used.

-This supports "sub-structures" with choice: if the user chooses a field from one of them -- then he cannot use others.
+This supports “sub-structures” with choice: if the user chooses a field from one of them – then he cannot use others.
 It works on the entire mapping and hence best to use with the ```Entire`` <#entire>`__ marker.

 By default, ``Exclusive`` requires the user to choose one of the